-- 1. At the top right of the Data Diagrams page, click New Diagram. - 2.
-In the New Data Diagram page, create the diagram by dragging and dropping tables from the lefthand treeview into the right-hand canvas area.
-Adjust the format and alignment of the tables as folder in the Data Diagrams Library where you have read/write permission.
-If you have access to the My Documents folder, you can also save it there.
+- 1. At the top right of the Data Diagrams page, click New Diagram. - In the New Data Diagram page, create the diagram by dragging and dropping tables from the lefthand treeview into the right-hand canvas area.
+Adjust the format and alignment of the tables as desired.